aselvan/scripts/README.md

 ### A collection of totally random scripts.

 - #### /android
-  Andrioid related scripts
+  Andrioid adb scripts, busybox setup, cron, phone status/settings & misl scripts

 - #### /car/tesla
   Wrapper script to call tesla API to do various things like lock/unlock door, honk, location, enable keyless drive, etc.

 - #### /raspberrypi
-  Various tools/scripts/howtos to build a image for Pi to be used as IoT device or pentest device
+  Various tools/scripts/howtos to build a image for RaspberryPI to be used as IoT device or pentest device

 - #### /firewall
   PF (packet filter) based firewall script to tighten your macOS (works on Yosemite onwards) with your own firewall.
 Very simple to setup by editing the /etc/pf.conf file (read the pf_rules_simple.conf)